xiongjia/vim-fanfou/README.md

    To switch another Fanfou account.
  - FanfouHomeTimeline
    To update your Fanfou Home timeline in a Vim Buffer.
+ - FanfouMentions
+   To update your Fanfou Mentions timeline in a Vim Buffer.
  - FanfouRefresh
    To update Fanfou Vim Buffer.
  - FanfouPostStatus